freenas/freenas-docs/userguide/jails.rst

 the jail with an independent networking stack.
 The jail is then able to broadcast an IP address, which is required by some applications.

-Advanced users can also create custom templates to automate the creation of pre-installed and customized operating systems.

 The ability to create multiple jails offers flexibility regarding software management.
 For example, an administrator can choose to provide application separation by installing different applications in each jail, to create one jail for all installed applications, or to mix and match how software is installed into each jail.

-* :ref:`Creating Jails`

-* :ref:`Managing Jails`

-* :ref:`Using iocage`

 .. index:: Jail Storage